anuragbhatt408/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

       Correct answer: B
     </details>

-49. Which AWS service or feature is used to manage the keys used to encrypt customer data?
+49. ## Which AWS service or feature is used to manage the keys used to encrypt customer data?
     - A. AWS KMS.
     - B. AWS Service Control Policies (SCPs).
     - C. Multi-Factor Authentication (MFA).
     - D. Amazon Macie.

     <details markdown=1><summary markdown='span'>Answer</summary>
-      Correct answer: A
+      Correct answer: A ( Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS. )
     </details>

 50. Which AWS Service allows customers to download AWS SOC & PCI reports?